 It is our great pleasure to invite you to our 3rd CDT Conference in Energy Storage and Its Applications, which will be held from 11-12 September 2018 at The University of Sheffield.
 This conference, organised by the CDT, has been running since 2016 and is open to all researchers in the energy storage community in the UK and international to attend - we welcome PGRs, early and senior academics and industrialists to attend and discuss progress on energy storage research and applications in the power and energy sectors.

-The conference aim to cover all technology classes, as well as demonstrators and deployment at grid/city scale, transportation, social acceptability and policy, with sessions proposed in the following topics:
+The conference aim to cover all technology classes, as well as demonstrators and deployment at grid/city scale, transportation, social acceptability and policy, with sessions confirmed in the following topics:

 - Thermal/Chemical/Thermochemical storage

 - Electrochemical storage

 - Socio politico aspects for storage

 - Energy Systems & Advanced Tools

 ACCEPTED ORAL PRESENTATIONS - click here to download the Energy Procedia template for publishing your 4 to 5-page paper and their FAQs.
 Please email the paper to the conference secretariat to firstname.lastname@example.org by 1st August.

 POSTERS - click here to submit a poster abstract by 1st August.